OpenRefine/OpenRefine/docs/docs/manual/facets.md

 Filters allow you to narrow down your data based on whether a given column includes a text string.

 When you choose “Text filter” a box appears in the “Facet/Filter” sidebar that allows you to enter in text.
 Matching rows will narrow dynamically with every character you enter.
 You can set the search to be case-sensitive or not, and you can use this box to enter in a regular expression.

+For example, you can enter in "side" as a text filter, and it will return all cells in that column containing "side," "sideways," "offside," etc.

-This field supports [Java's regular expression language](http://download.oracle.com/javase/tutorial/essential/regex/).
+The text filter field supports [Java's regular expression language](http://download.oracle.com/javase/tutorial/essential/regex/).
 For example, you can employ a regular expression to view all properly-formatted emails:

 ```([a-zA-Z0-9_\-\.\+]+)@([a-zA-Z0-9\-\.]+)\.([a-zA-Z0-9\-]{2,15})```